spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 the message key and another for the topic under this message is being sent to Kafka.Then this message will be sent to the channel.

-That is all the Java application code that you have to write to send messages to Kafka.
-The adapter takes care of everything from that point onwards.

-Here is how you would configure an outbound channel adapter:
+Here is how kafka outbound channel adapter is configured:

 ```xml
     <int-kafka:outbound-channel-adapter id="kafkaOutboundChannelAdapter"